 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - Take this medicine with food that contains fat, including cheese pizza, eggs, butter, peanut butter, or whole-milk dairy products.
 This helps your body absorb the medicine better.

 - Oral granules: Shake the packet gently before you open it.
-Pour the contents into 1 teaspoon (5 milliliters) of room temperature or cold soft food or liquid (such as applesauce, pureed fruits or vegetables, yogurt, water, breast milk, infant formula, milk, or juice) and mix together.
+Pour the contents into 1 teaspoon (5 milliliters) of room temperature or cold soft food or liquid (including applesauce, pureed fruits or vegetables, yogurt, water, breast milk, infant formula, milk, or juice) and mix together.
 Give this mixture within 1 hour and make sure all the medicine is taken.
 Give food that contains fat right before or right after you give the mixture.